Pros

 Wells Fargo Business Application Process

 You can apply for a business account online, over the phone, or by visiting a local branch.
-A $25 opening deposit is required.
+An opening deposit is required.
 The bank provides a full list of the documents needed to open a Wells Fargo business checking account.
 Whether you’re applying as a sole proprietor, partnership, LLC, or corporation, the requirements are standard for how to open a business bank account.

 Wells Fargo Business Features